ELOBO5/somethingstupid/README.md

-# somethingstupid
+# Telegraph

 ## Installation & usage

 ### Installation

 - Clone or download the repo.
-- Open terminal and navigate to somethingstupid folder.
+- Open terminal and navigate to telegraph folder.

 ### Usage